-PO1 Communicate in English, the ideas, findings, and results effectively through conversations, meetings, and reports, especially through digital means.
-Develop linguistic skills in one Indian/Regional language PO2 Demonstrate knowledge of the concepts, principles, theories, and techniques of the domain and allied subject areas.
-PO3 Synergise knowledge with Analytical & Experimental skills to systematically, create & run programs/carry out experiments/formulate & prove theories to enrich the body of knowledge PO4 Synthesize learned knowledge and acquired skills to Identify and critically analyze pertinent problems in the relevant discipline using appropriate tools and techniques.
-PO5 Exhibit potential to accomplish tasks independently or as a member or leader of a team PO6 Utilize specialized instruments and equipment, Computers, Software, Internet, and other ICT tools to carry out experiments PO7 Demonstrate knowledge and scientific understanding to design experiments, use appropriate methodologies, analyze and interpret data and provide solutions, and Exhibit organizational skills, and the ability to manage time and resources.
-PO8 Create Compounds/Products/Software or Design experiments and/or collaborate to help Society in building a Sustainable Environment PO9 Discover a passion for Lifelong Learning through MOOCs, ODL, and Self -Learning techniques through optimum use of ICT PO10 Identify and assess various issues in Environment and suggest measures to overcome them.
+PO1 Communicate in English the ideas, findings, and results effectively through conversations, meetings, and reports, especially through digital means.
+Develop linguistic skills in one Indian/Regional language.
+PO2 Demonstrate knowledge of the domain's concepts, principles, theories, and techniques and allied subject areas.
+PO3 Synergies knowledge with Analytical and experimental skills to systematically create & run programs/carry out experiments/formulate & prove theories to enrich the body of knowledge PO4 Synthesize learned knowledge and acquired skills to Identify and critically analyze pertinent problems in the relevant discipline using appropriate tools and techniques.
+PO5 Exhibit potential to accomplish tasks independently or as a member or leader of a team.
+PO6 Utilize specialized instruments and equipment, Computers, Software, the Internet, and other ICT tools to conduct experiments.
+PO7 Demonstrate knowledge and scientific understanding to design experiments, use appropriate methodologies, analyze and interpret data and provide solutions, and Exhibit organizational skills and the ability to manage time and resources.
+PO8 Create Compounds/Products/Software or Design experiments and collaborate to help Society build a Sustainable Environment.
+PO9 Discover a passion for Lifelong Learning through MOOCs, ODL, and Self-learning techniques through optimum use of ICT.
+PO10 Identify and assess various environmental issues and suggest measures to overcome them.
 Exhibit Ethics and Values in professional, Social, and Personal spheres of life, caring for the underprivileged, leading to a better sustainable future

-PROGRAMME SPECIFIC OUTCOMES (PSOs) for B.Sc (Computer Science) By the end of the programme, the students will be able to
+PROGRAMME SPECIFIC OUTCOMES (PSOs) for B.Sc.
+(Computer Science) By the end of the Programme, the students will be able to

 PSO1 Computational Ability: Implementing fundamentals of computing, computing specialization and domain knowledge suitable for job placement.
-PSO2 Problem Analysis: Identity, formulate and analyze complex real-life problems in terms of mathematical modelling and computer science.
-PSO3 Design /Development of solutions: Design algorithms for complex, real-world problems through computing systems, components or processes.
-PSO4 Investigate Problems: Ability to analyze and investigate complex computing problems through design of experiments, analysis and interpretation of data.
+PSO2 Problem Analysis: Identify, formulate and analyze complex real-life problems in terms of mathematical modelling and computer science.
+PSO3 Design / Development of solutions: Design algorithms for complex, real-world problems through computing systems, components or processes.
+PSO4 Investigate Problems: Ability to analyze and investigate complex computing problems by designing experiments analyzing and interpreting data.
 PSO5 Tool usage: Create, select, modify and apply appropriate technologies and tools to a wide range of computational activities within their limitations PSO6 Professional ethics: Ability to perform professional practices ethically, keeping in mind cyber regulations & laws.

 PSO7 Self-learning: Ability to engage in independent learning for continuous self-development as a computing professional.
 PSO8 Communication: Ability to effectively communicate with the technical community PSO 9 Individual and Teamwork: Ability to work in a hierarchical team both as a member and leader.
 PSO 10 Innovation and entrepreneurship: Ability to apply innovative ideas to become an entrepreneur.

-Programme
+Programme Programme Outcomes (POs)

 Specific Outcomes (PSOs) PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

 PSO1 ✓ ✓ ✓ ✓ ✓

 PSO2 ✓ ✓ ✓ ✓ ✓

 PSO3 ✓ ✓ ✓ ✓ ✓

 PSO4 ✓ ✓ ✓ ✓ ✓ ✓ ✓

 PSO5 ✓ ✓ ✓ ✓ ✓

 PSO6 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 PSO7 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 PSO8 ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 PSO9 ✓ ✓ ✓ ✓ ✓

 PSO10 ✓ ✓ ✓ ✓ ✓ ✓ ✓